ndrscalia/asciify-them/README.md

 - `-o, --output`: Provide the output's path.
 If not specified, uses stdout (e.g.: terminal).
 - `-A, --aspect_ratio_correction`: Provide the value by witch to divide the terminal's detected aspect ratio to account for line spacing.
 - `-p, --preset`: Choose one of the installed preset: `classic`, `extended`, `unicode_blocks`, `braille`.
-- `-c, --charset`: Provide a custom charset of any length (use quotes to include space).
+- `-c, --charset`: Provide a custom charset of any length (use quotes to include space as a character).

 ### Details
 The different factors available are meant for different scenarios: